 Those are some of the questions facing the medical community and society in general as limited experiments begin in the United States on human embryo gene editing.

-An advisory group formed by the National Academy of Sciences and National Academy of Medicine recommended last month that this kind of research should begin.
+An advisory group formed by the National Academy of Sciences and National Academy of Medicine recommended in February that this kind of research should begin.

 However, the panel said it should only be done in rare cases where there is no alternative to preventing a baby from acquiring a serious disease or disability.

 Research on editing the genes of human embryos is already underway in China and Sweden.

 Clinical trials using gene editing to treat noninheritable conditions are already set to start in the United States.

 However, editing out inheritable ones like Huntington disease, cystic fibrosis, or Alzheimer’s disease from the genes of human embryos is a bigger undertaking, both scientifically and ethically.

 Such editing could eliminate the risk of the disease for the embryos as well as eliminate these conditions for any offspring the embryos might produce as an adult.

 But experts say that “germline” editing could cause unintended, permanent effects on human evolution.